Becklyn/gocruddy/README.md

 -----

 You can find a working example in the `example` directory of this repository.
-The folder also contains a postmark template that demonstrates the API usage.
+The folder also contains a postman template that demonstrates the API usage.

 Development